dayvidpham/shopify-challenge-summer2022/README.md

     ## 5 2017-03-01 04:35:11
     ## 6 2017-03-14 15:25:01

+The brief output from `head` seems to confirm that I've loaded the data in correctly, so I continue.

 ``` r
 # Calculate summary statistics in a reusable way
 summarize.data <- function(data.tbl) {